datatrails/datatrails-shell/CONTRIBUTING.md

-# Contributing to archivist-shell #
+# Contributing to rkvst-shell #

-Thanks for taking the time to contribute to archivist-shell!
+Thanks for taking the time to contribute to rkvst-shell!

 Contributing is not limited to writing code and submitting a PR.
-Feel free to submit an [issue](https://github.com/jitsuin-inc/archivist-shell/issues/new/choose) or comment on an existing one to report a bug, provide feedback, or suggest a new feature.
+Feel free to submit an [issue](https://github.com/rkvst/rkvst-shell/issues/new/choose) or comment on an existing one to report a bug, provide feedback, or suggest a new feature.

 Of course, contributing code is more than welcome!
 To keep things simple, if you're fixing a small issue,